digitalcredentials/web-verifier-plus/README.md

  * From there create a collection, as well as a user with read and write permissions.
  * Copy `.env.example`, and rename the copy `.env`
  * Copy all the information from your Atlas cluster into the appropriate fields in the `.env` file.
+ * NOTE: If the app can't connect to your Mongo Atlas collection, make sure that you've added your server IP to the whitelist for your Mongo Atlas account.

+ # Docker

+ We've provided both a sample Dockerfile and two sample docker compose files.

+ The docker compose files are identical except that the production version includes configuration for [nginxproxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginxproxy/acme-companion](https://github.com/nginx-proxy/acme-companion).

+ Both compose files includes a HEALTHCHECK configuration that monitors the running web app container.
+If the healthcheck returns 'unhealthy' three times in a row, the the [willfarrell/autoheal](https://github.com/willfarrell/docker-autoheal) service restarts the container.

+ You can also configure an SMTP email server, which the healtcheck will use to send emails to an email recipient whose address you can also configure.
+The healthcheck only sends emails if the check returns unhealthy.

+ And finally you can set a webhook on both the healtcheck and the autoheal, to which the same notifications of unhealthy status will be sent.
+We use the Slack webhook for this.

+ We've set the configuation values in the 'environment' sections of the compose file, but you can also use a .env file.
+We've in fact also provided a .env file in which we've configured the mongo user, password, and host.
+Feel free to add environment variable either way - they are equivalent.
+The .env file may be more secure.